Small Business Saturday

 A: Small Business Saturday is November 25th and marketing for this campaign will be promoted throughout the month of November.

-A: The Small Business Saturday Monopoly Game is a way for you, the consumer, to get out, shop with small businesses, and enter to win gift cards from the participating merchants!
+A: The Small Business Saturday Game is a way for you, the consumer, to get out, shop with small businesses, and enter to win gift cards from the participating merchants!
 The game actually lasts all weekend – meaning you don’t have to cram all your shopping into Saturday.
 Start on Saturday, November 25th and shop through November 27th.
 At each stop, have an employee mark your board.
 Once you’ve visited ten participating merchants, leave your game board there.
 We’ll pick them up on November 28th and draw winners by December 1st!

 Q: Can anyone participate in the game?